pindjouf/BXL-Cyber-Camp/README.md

 I also participated in several Capture The Flag (CTF) competitions.
 One of the most significant challenges was the CTF I completed for admission to the Cyber Summer School organized by the Belgian Cyber Command.
 This challenge tested my technical knowledge and problem-solving skills across a variety of cybersecurity domains.

 You can find more details about this specific challenge and my approach in the dedicated repository [here](https://github.com/pindjouf/cyber_summer_school_application).
+And more details about the experience on my [LinkedIn](https://www.linkedin.com/in/esa%C3%BC-bukasa-3143872a9/) and their [official website](https://www.cybersummerschool.be/).

 ## 👨‍💻 What I'm working on